Services Pricing Work Studio Team Blog Contact Start a project

 A brand blog is often treated as a traffic play.
 It is also a trust library.

-A prospect reading five strong articles before a call arrives differently.
+A prospect who reads five strong articles before a call arrives differently.
 They have heard the brand voice.
 They have seen how the company thinks.
-They have tested whether the ideas are shallow or useful.
+They have already tested whether the ideas are shallow or useful — and if they booked the call anyway, they have half-answered that question in your favor.
+Content does not just fill the top of the funnel; it pre-qualifies the bottom of it.

 Part V: The Machine Needs an Editor